danintel/sawtooth-faq/installation.rst

 * Check peer configuration in your local and remote ``/etc/sawtooth/validator.toml`` files.
 Check the ``peering`` and ``endpoint`` lines.
 Check the ``seeds`` line (for dynamic peering) or ``peers`` line (for static peering)

 * If you are connecting to external nodes on the network, bind to 0.0.0.0 (which means any IP address) or your external IP address instead of 127.0.0.1 (localhost only).
+Be careful doing this as this opens up the listening port to the outside network.

 I get ``unmet dependencies`` errors installing Sawtooth on Ubuntu 18.04 LTS.
 ----------------------------------------------------------------------------